 The project is being delivered by the Community Safety Building Authority in conjunction with the City of Melbourne and Victoria Police.
 It forms part of the Victorian Government’s $52.5 million investment into public security projects across key locations around the city.

-Protective zones for pedestrians are being installed at nine of Melbourne’s busiest and high-profile pedestrian sites including Flinders Street Station, Southbank Promenade, Olympic Boulevard, Federation Square and Queen Victoria Market.
+Protective zones for pedestrians have been created at nine of Melbourne’s busiest and most prominent pedestrian sites including Flinders Street Station, Southbank Promenade, Olympic Boulevard, Queen Victoria Market and Federation Square.